adetaylor/browser-learning/docs/exercise4a.md

   other website.

 Rules:
-* You can only do this by altering the HTML content of the web page.
+* You can only do this by *altering the HTML content of the web page*.
+Remember, you're a website operator.
+You *cannot* change the browser code.

 > [!TIP]
 > If you find a bug which makes one website look like another one,